Bayesian Multi-task Variable Selection with an Application to Differential DAG Analysis: Bayesian Multi-task Variable Selection

 Suppose the data is generated by~\eqref{eq:linear-regression} with $\bsbeta^{(k)*}$ being the vector of true regression coefficients for the $k$-th data set.
 Our goal is to show that covariates with a relatively high signal strength (aggregated over multiple data sets) can be recovered with high probability.
-To this end, define the ``true'' model $\{\br^{(k)*}\}_{k \in [K]}$ as follows.
-Let $C_{\beta, 1}, \dots, C_{\beta, K}$ be constants that depend on $n$, $p$, $\sigma^2$ and $\sigma_0^2$.
-For each $j$, define
+To this end, define the ``true'' model $\bsgamma^*$ as follows.
+Let $C_{\beta, 1}, \dots, C_{\beta, K}$ be constants that depend on $n$, $p$, $\sigma^2$ and $\vb$.
+For each $j \in [p]$, define

-and set $r^{(k)*}_j = 1$ if and only if $(\beta^{(k)*}_j)^2 \geq C_{\beta, m_j^*}$, in which case we say the $j$-th covariate is ``influential'' in the $k$-th data set (a ``non-influential'' covariate may have a small but nonzero regression coefficient).
-In words, $C_{\beta, k}$ can be seen as the detection threshold for covariates that have relatively large nonzero regression coefficients in $k$ data sets.
+and set $\gamma^*_j = \{ k \in [K] \colon (\beta^{(k)*}_j )^2 \geq C_{\beta, m_j^*} \}$.
+If $k \in \gamma^*_j$, we say the $j$-th covariate is ``influential'' in the $k$-th data set (a ``non-influential'' covariate may have a small but nonzero regression coefficient).
+In words, $C_{\beta, k}$ can be seen as the detection threshold for covariates that have relatively large nonzero regression coefficients in $k$ distinct data sets.
 For our posterior consistency result, we will assume that $C_{\beta, 1} > \cdots > C_{\beta, K}$, which reflects the advantage of multi-task learning: if a covariate is activated in more data sets, the signal size in each data set required for detection can be smaller.
-Let $\bsgamma^* = (\bsgamma^{I*})_{I \in\cP_K} = \bsgamma(\br^*)$, where the mapping $\bsgamma(\br)$ is defined in~\eqref{eq:r-to-gamma}.

-We assume the following five conditions hold for $k = 1, \cdots, K$, which were also used in the consistency analysis for the single variable selection problem conducted in~\cite{yang2016computational}.
-But since we use an independent normal prior on $\bsbeta^{(k)}_{\br^{(k)}}$ while~\cite{yang2016computational} considered the g-prior (which significantly simplifies the calculation), some of our conditions are slightly more stringent.
+We assume the following five conditions hold for $k = 1, \cdots, K$, which were also used in the consistency analysis for single-task variable selection conducted in~\cite{yang2016computational}.
+However, since we use an independent normal prior on the nonzero entries of $\bsbeta^{(k)}$ while~\cite{yang2016computational} considered the g-prior (which significantly simplifies the calculation), some of our conditions are slightly more stringent. \tcr{We use